AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/login-issue.md

 **Notes**:
 * We do not currently support external users.
 All users must provide a DXC GlobalPass Short Name for authentication purposes.
 * After obtaining your user account in Confluence, if you may not see any spaces when logging in, you can request your space administrator to add you to their space roles.

+#### Impact/Urgency:

+**If this account is urgent to your business, please provide us the details why this account required to be created earlier, is there any impact**